UBC-MDS/DSCI_522_group12/README.md

 Thus, the reasons to conduct the project are many.
 The main question is: <b>can we accurately predict the customer satisfaction from the information we have? </b>

 The dataset we use to answer this question was sourced in Kaggle, posted by [@teejmahal20](https://www.kaggle.com/teejmahal20) (TJ Klein).
 It is important to note that the dataset was originally posted by [@johndddddd](https://www.kaggle.com/datasets/johndddddd/customer-satisfaction), which is then modified and cleaned by [@teejmahal20](https://www.kaggle.com/teejmahal20).
 The full dataset can be found [here](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction).
+# Report

+The final report can be found

+# Dependencies

 # LICENSE